appseconnect/docs/_posts/Advance-Workflow/2019-10-05-working-with-delay-node.md

 ## Steps to implement the Delay node in Advanced Workflow

 1. Login to the APPSeCONNECT Portal and Navigate to the Advance Workflow Module.
 2. Edit an existing workflow where the user needs to implement the workflow.
-User can also create a new workflow as per the requirement.
-Steps to create an advanced workflow is given here.
+User can also [create a new workflow](/advance%20workflow/designing-executing-adv-workflow/) as per the requirement.
 3. Drag and the drop the Delay node from the Process Property folder.
 The Delay Node Configuration window opens.
 ![advance-delay1](/staticfiles/advance-workflow/media/advance-delay1.png)
 4. User needs to specify the time (in Seconds) for the defining the hold up time.
 ![advance-delay2](/staticfiles/advance-workflow/media/advance-delay2.png)
 5. After specifying the time, click on the Save Button.

 After saving the configuration window, user needs to attach the node with the other nodes as per the delay position Get/Post.